New Patients (301) 508-9755

 Your diet can also affect the life of your dental crowns.
 The life of your crown may lean closer to five years before it begins causing problems if you eat a lot of sticky or hard foods.
 Smoking and chewing tobacco can also damage the crown.

-Over time crowns may crack or break off.
-They are strong and durable, but they are not as strong as a natural tooth.
+Over time, crowns may crack or break off.
+They are strong and durable but not as strong as a natural tooth.
 Our dentist can repair a crack in your crown.
-However, if it is broke the dentist may need to replace it.
+If you break your crown, we can replace it in our office.

 How much tooth enamel do I need for a crown?